6 Booming Animal Care Jobs for Animal Lovers

 You’ll need to hold a tertiary qualification in science, horti- or agri-culture veterinary studies to become an animal nutritionist.
 From here, you can land an entry-level role to gain professional experience.

 If a more animal-centred, hands-on role is for you, consider becoming an animal attendant.
 Animal attendants can work in a wide range of environments, such as shelters, kennels, catteries and farms.
-Both full time and part-time work is available in this role.
+Both full-time and part-time work are available in this role.

 Some critical requirements for animal attendants are: